lovepop1/Ml_assignment/README.md

-# ML-Project Repository: Model Exploration and Analysis
+# ML-Project Repository: **Lend or Lose - Loan Default Prediction**

-This repository contains Jupyter notebooks exploring multiple machine learning models applied to different datasets.
-Each notebook includes preprocessing steps, model training, and evaluation.
-Below is a description of the repository contents and guidelines for using the notebooks.
+This repository contains Jupyter notebooks dedicated to solving the **Loan Default Prediction** problem.
+The goal is to predict loan default risk using machine learning models based on borrower characteristics and loan details.

+## Problem Statement
+**Lend or Lose**
+Predict loan default risk based on various borrower characteristics and loan details.
+Accurately identifying borrowers likely to default can help lending institutions mitigate financial risks and optimize their loan approval processes.

+## Dataset Overview
+- **Size**: 255,347 rows and 18 columns
+- **Description**: Each row represents a loan, with features describing borrower attributes and loan details.
 ## How to Use
 1. Start by running the preprocessing blocks in the notebook to prepare the dataset.
 This is essential as each model depends on a preprocessed dataset for optimal performance.
 2. After preprocessing, you can execute the block corresponding to the model you wish to explore.